rai-dorzback/Flow-State-Kanban/server/README.md

 ## Lessons Learned
 When I initially began building the Kanban board app using **React**, I had no experience with backend development.
 Now, after learning backend technologies, I’ve decided to start fresh and focus on building the backend first.
 Once the backend is complete, I’ll integrate the frontend from my [original repository](https://github.com/raisa-d/KanbanBoard).

+I made a key mistake of forgetting to put a forward slash at the beginning of an endpoint.

 #### Notes:
 - Any comments in the code prefixed with three stars (**`***`**) indicate areas that need further implementation or revisiting.